jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 Before reading this post, I will assume that the reader is familiar with [Part 2 of TAPL](https://www.cis.upenn.edu/~bcpierce/tapl/), may have skimmed [Software Foundations](https://softwarefoundations.cis.upenn.edu/plf-current/index.html), and perused [Part 2 of PLFA](https://plfa.github.io/).

-The examples will be in [Idris2](https://www.idris-lang.org) but they should translate to Idris1, and other dependently typed programming languages.
+The examples will be in [Idris2](https://www.idris-lang.org) but they should translate to Idris1, and other similar dependently typed programming languages.

 A small caveat, is that I will be discussing the representation of the data types, but have yet to explore their use in reasoning about progress and preservation, nor their use in building a working compiler.
 This is for later on in the month.

 ## The Starting Razor

-In this post our starting razor will start as an intrinsically typed expression language that supports let-bindings, and primitive data types representing integers and characters.
+In this post our starting razor will begin as an intrinsically typed expression language that supports let-bindings, and primitive data types representing integers and characters.
 We will expand this language to support pairs and sums (their construction, projection, and destruction), before morphing the language to see how we can support tuples, records, and variant types.

 Thus, our base types will be: